Radio Ergo - Somali Humanitarian News and Information

 Share on FacebookShare on Twitter

-(ERGO) – The closure of two health centres in southern Somalia’s Middle Shabelle region have left thousands of people in the rural villages of Qalimow and Gololey, near the town of Balad, without access to critical free health care including maternal and nutritional support.
+(ERGO) – The closure of one health centre in southern Somalia’s Middle Shabelle region and reduced services in another have left thousands of people in the rural villages of Qalimow and Gololey, near the town of Balad, without access to critical free health care including maternal and nutritional support.

-In September, the two health centres run by Somali NGO, Zamzam Foundation, shut down due to a lack of funding.
+In November Gololey health centre, run by Somali NGO Zamzam Foundation, shut down due to a lack of funding.
+Qalimow centre only remains open because most of its staff are now working as unpaid volunteers.

 Zamzam Foundation told Radio Ergo that the centres combined had served a population of 51,000 people for 12 years.
 They offered the sole reliable source of treatment, nutritional follow-up, and safe maternal health services for mothers and newborns in the area.

-Their closure leaves the communities facing severe great stress over critical health issues at a time when drought, livestock losses, and failed harvests have already severely weakened household resilience.
+The closure of one centre and the threat of imminent closure of the other leaves the communities facing severe great stress over critical health issues at a time when drought, livestock losses, and failed harvests have already severely weakened household resilience.

-Shukri Ahmed Hassan, 22, is eight months pregnant and has not had any antenatal care for three months, since the health centre closed.
+Shukri Ahmed Hassan, 22, is eight months pregnant and has received reduced antenatal care for three months at Qalimow health centre because of the impact of funding cuts.
 She says her health has deteriorated and she feels weak and in pain.

 The nearest alternative health centre is in Jowhar, nearly 30 kilometres away.
 Going there requires money for transportation, as well as money to pay for medical services on arrival.

-Shukri said she had always depended on the Qalimow centre, where her three children were born over the past nine years.
+Shukri said she had always depended on the Qalimow centre, where her two older children were born over the past nine years.
 This time, in her final month of pregnancy, she is anxious due to the lack of access to medical care.

 Her family is struggling financially and is in debt.
 She owes a local pharmacy $100 for medicines bought on credit for her own malnutrition and for illnesses affecting her children, including watery diarrhoea, fever, and vomiting.